spacemeshos/smapp-lite/TestCases.md

 5. Check that a confirmation message or indication is shown after copying.
 6. Ensure the switch accounts button is visible and clickable.
 7. Verify that clicking the button allows switching between multiple accounts.
-8. Ensure the account information updates accordingly after switching accounts.
+8. Ensure the account information updated accordingly after switching accounts.

 ## Balance Display

 1. Verify the account balance is displayed in a clear and readable font.
-2. Ensure the balance is accurate and updates correctly after transactions.
+2. Ensure the balance is accurate and updated correctly after transactions.
 3. Ensure the refresh button is visible next to the balance.
-4. Verify that clicking the refresh button updates the balance with the most recent information.
+4. Verify that clicking the "Refresh" button updates the balance with the most recent information.

 ## Send Button